 Being the very place where the term “rock ‘n’ roll” took off, it should be no surprise that artists from Cleveland and its surrounding areas have been inducted into the Rock Hall.

 The O'Jays formed in Canton, Ohio, while still in high school, taking their stage name from a local disc jockey.
 Their biggest hits were "Love Train," "Back Stabbers" and "Use Ta Be My Girl."
 Founding member Eddie Levert's late sons Gerald and Sean, both Cleveland natives, went on to musical success of their own in the R&B group LeVert.
 The O'Jays were inducted in 2005 by pop superstar Justin Timberlake.
 An outfit worn by group member Walter Williams is on display inside rock’s hallowed halls.

 Singer-songwriter Bobby Womack, known for the soulful numbers "Across 110th Street," "If You Think You're Lonely Now" and "That's the Way I Feel About Cha," was born and raised in Cleveland.
 Womack's talents stretched across genres from classical, soul, rock and even country music.
 He was inducted into the Rock Hall in 2009 by Rolling Stones guitarist and vocalist Ron Wood.

-Tracy Chapman, best known for her songs "Fast Car" and "Give Me One Reason," is a multi-platinum, Grammy-winning artist and an outspoken human rights activist.
+There are plenty more incredible Cleveland artists who may be inducted soon.
+Tracy Chapman, best known for her songs "Fast Car" and "Give Me One Reason," is one such example of an incredible multi-platinum, Grammy-winning artist in addition to being an outspoken human rights activist.